1,000+ Opportunities

 This includes family members, employers, employment service providers, educators, health care providers, social service providers, and others seeking AT expertise in all areas of life, but especially in education, employment, and community living.

-Based on current listing details, eligibility includes: Individuals with disabilities in West Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals with disabilities in West Virginia.
+Confirm the full requirements in the official notice before applying.